 At Getfitstayfit Norfolk

-- We believe talking with the client in the initial consultation is essential.
+- We believe talking along with a hands on consultation is essential, with our client’s

-- Taking a history of our client’s problems to help us to see how and why the problem occurred and to get to the root cause.
+- Taking a history of our client’s problems, will help us to see how and why the problem occurred and to get to the root cause.

 - It is essential when treating a client that we have a historical back ground, as the injury may be a result of a deeper problem.
 That could have happened in previous months or years, some people live with pain for years, they try to adjust by masking symptoms, but eventually with time it catches back up with them.